 The Public Safety Department is open 24 hours a day, 7 days a week.
-A member of the Public Safety Department is posted in the central command center to monitor the interior/exterior surveillance cameras and emergency phone line, and maintain a log book of all the reported incidents, events and campus conditions.
+A member of the Public Safety Department is posted in the central command center to monitor the interior/exterior surveillance cameras and emergency phone line and maintain a log book of all the reported incidents, events, and campus conditions.

-The central dispatcher keeps accountability of the officers/supervisors that are on duty and dispatches them as needed to different areas of the campus.
-The central dispatcher is responsible for contacting appropriate personnel if a campus condition is reported (i.e. Buildings and Grounds, Environmental Health and Safety, Information Technology, etc.).
+The central dispatcher keeps accountability of the officers/supervisors on duty and dispatches them as needed to different areas of the campus.
+The central dispatcher is responsible for contacting appropriate personnel if a campus condition is reported (i.e., Buildings and Grounds, Environmental Health and Safety, Information Technology, etc.).
 Any conditions which appear unsafe should be directly reported to any Public Safety Officer as soon as possible.
 All Public Safety personnel carry two-way mobile radios programmed through a repeater to enhance effectiveness.
-A special two-way radio is also located at the central command center that can communicate with other CUNY campuses.
+A special two-way radio is also located at the central command center to communicate with other CUNY campuses.

-Along with the Senior Vice President and Chief Operating Officer and the Assistant Vice President of Facilities, the Director of Public Safety conducts ongoing reviews of the campus buildings and grounds.
-Special emphasis is placed on the need to ensure safe accessibility to buildings with special attention to landscape hazards, inadequate lighting as well as access control.
-In addition, all Public Safety personnel report potential safety and security hazards as well as entry door problems and elevator malfunctions while on patrol.
-Building engineers and custodians report health and safety issues during the course of normal work assignments.
+Along with the Senior Vice President, Chief Operating Officer, and the Assistant Vice President of Facilities, the Director of Public Safety conducts ongoing reviews of the campus buildings and grounds.
+Special emphasis is placed on the need to ensure safe accessibility to buildings with special attention to landscape hazards, inadequate lighting, and access control.
+In addition, all Public Safety personnel report potential safety and security hazards, entry door problems, and elevator malfunctions while on patrol.
+Building engineers and custodians report health and safety issues during regular work assignments.